jahetzler/jahetzler.github.io/README.md

 ## Welcome to my GitHub Reposatory

-I'm a biologist, with a master in biosciences from Nord Universitet with an keen interest in population genetics, bioinformatics, data analysis, map making and datavisualisation.
+I'm a biologist, with a master in biosciences from Nord University, and an keen interest in population genetics, bioinformatics, data analysis, map making and datavisualisation.

 ## xkcd samling map - Norwegian coast